NikosPardalis/CST_Connect/README.md

   <img src="http://www.android.com/images/brand/android_app_on_play_large.png">
 </a>

-Official application for the Department of Computer and Communications of TEI Larissa.
+Official application for the Department of Computer and Department of Computer Science and Telecommunications (TEI of Larissa).
 The application provides access to announcements/news/teacher info and many many other useful information for the students of the Department.

 **See http://cst-connect.blogspot.com/ for more information.**